Maumagnaguagno/HyperTensioN/README.md

 Domain methods must yield a task list or are nullified, having no decomposition.

-A domain and problem already described in [PDDL], [HDDL] or [JSHOP] descriptions must first be converted to Ruby, which is a task for Hype.
+A domain and problem already described in [PDDL], [HDDL] or [JSHOP] descriptions must first be converted, which is a task for Hype.

 ## Hype
 [**Hype**](Hype.rb) is the framework for parsers, extensions and compilers of planning descriptions.